What Is Glycolic Acid?

 - A very effective acne treatment - particulary cystic acne which is caused by deep blockages of dead skin cells and sebum

-- Reduces fine lines and signs of premature aging by increasing cell turnover - meaning younger, healthier cells are now visible on the skin's surface
+- A good glycolic acid product helps to reduce fine lines and signs of premature aging by increasing cell turnover - meaning younger, healthier cells are now visible on the skin's surface

 - Acne scars (and other scar lesions) respond well to consistent glycolic acid treatment